My Boy Jack (poem): Dramatisation

 My Boy Jack is the name of a 1997 play written by English actor David Haig.
 It examines how grief affected Rudyard Kipling and his family following the death of his son, John (known as Jack; although see the main Wikipedia entry on Rudyard Kipling), at the Battle of Loos in 1915.
 It includes a recitation of the poem, My Boy Jack.
 Ben Silverstone first played Jack Kipling on stage, while Daniel Radcliffe took over the role for the ITV screen adaptation of the same name.
 Haig played Rudyard Kipling on both stage and screen.

+Concurrent with the play, 'My Boy Jack?', the first biography of John Kipling, written by Tonie and Valmai Holt, was published in 1998 by Pen and Sword Books.
+The book was inspired by the dispute over the supposed identification of John Kipling's body.
+Hence the question mark in the book's title.